onflow/docs/docs/guides/flow-app-quickstart.md

 ```

-You should now be able to log in or sign up a user and unauthenticate them.
+You should now be able to log in or sign up users and unauthenticate them.
 Upon logging in or signing up your users will see a popup where they can choose between wallet providers.
 Choose the `dev wallet` to use the same account that deployed the `HelloWorld` contract, this is needed for mutation.
 Upon completing authentication, you'll see the component change and the user's wallet address appear on the screen if you've completed this properly.

 <Callout type="info">
-More on wallets, [Lilico wallet](https://lilico.app/) is a Flow wallet.
+More on wallets, [Flow Core wallet](https://core.flow.com/) is a Reference Flow wallet.
 </Callout>

-## Deploying contracts
+## Deploy contracts

 Hello World scaffold does come with a Cadence contract.
 You will notice `HelloWorld.cdc` has been deployed when running `npm run dev:local`.
-Look at hello-world package.json to see the commands that get run, `flow dev` deploys contracts.
+Look at hello-world `package.json` to see the commands that get run, `flow dev` deploys contracts to the emulator.
 In the `flow.json` make sure the emulator endpoint is correct.
 Look at the terminal the emulator is running,

 ![Emulator Output](./emulator-output.png)